cambridge-ceu/csd3/docs/systems/login.md

 # Login

-Possible login nodes on csd3 are: login.hpc, login-cpu.hpc, login-gpu.hpc, login-gfx.hpc, login-e-N.hpc.
+Possible login nodes on csd3 are: login.hpc, login-cpu.hpc, login-gpu.hpc, login-gfx.hpc, login-e-N.hpc, login-icelake.

 Nodes login-e-[9-16] are collectively as login-cpu.
 To use GPU, log into login-gpu (login-e-[1-8]), with `module list` we have